 To avoid getting stressed with the work, learn how to manage your time and stay ahead of schedule.

 I cannot stress this enough.
 This is my best college tip for your dorm: invest in a good mattress topper.

-When I tell you, my back felt was like an 80-year-old woman with my cheap mattress topper.
+When I tell you, my back felt like an 80-year-old woman with my cheap mattress topper.
 It was an awful year.
-But the next year, I invested in a good mattress pad that helped improve my sleep, and I swear by it.
+But the next year, I invested in a good mattress topper that helped improve my sleep, and I swear by it.